jaganca/NextRewards/README.md

-# UsageStatsManager-Sample
+# NextRewards

-Sample app to learn how to use UsageStatsManager.
-Read more here https://medium.com/@quiro91/show-app-usage-with-usagestatsmanager-d47294537dab#.ptua9mekv
+A Incentive based app for school kids to encourage them to use it more.
+This app also tracks the app usage pattern of students.